kunhwiko/concepts/systems/Kubernetes/8-cluster-federation.md

 Cluster Federation
    a) Aggregate multiple Kubernetes clusters that are treated as a single logical cluster.
    b) Federation control plane presents a single unified view of the system.

-Federation Control Plane
-   a) Consists of federation API server and federation controller manager
 ```

 ##### Basic Terminology